Next to Mike Trout, baseball fans, analysts and collectors alike could argue Kris Bryant is another generational player to hit the diamond.

 He’s already achieved tremendous success at the Major League level after only playing a couple of seasons.
 That includes winning the National League MVP and a World Series ring.

 Some say he has the potential for a 50-homerun season – rare these days.
 So undoubtedly, any of his rookie cards will pique the interests of collectors.
-Here are our top 3.
+Here is our top 3.

 2013 Bowman Chrome Draft Auto #KB

 This is the card Kris Bryant himself declared his “first professional baseball card.”
 So it must be, right?